PRACTICE AREA

 Are you eligible for a medical leave of absence?

 Federal and state law authorizes eligible employees to take up to 12 weeks of job-protected leave.
 The federal law, known as the Family and Medical Leave Act (“FMLA”), covers employers with 50 or more employees within a 75-mile radius of the employee requesting leave.
 And the California Family Rights Act (“CFRA”) covers employers with five or more employees.
-To be eligible for a medical leave of absence under the FMLA or CFRA, a Los Angeles employee must meet the following criteria: (1) employed for at least 12 months from the date leave begins, and (2) worked at least 1,250 hours during the previous year.
+To be eligible for a medical leave of absence under the FMLA or CFRA, a Pasadena employee must meet the following criteria: (1) employed for at least 12 months from the date leave begins, and (2) worked at least 1,250 hours during the previous year.

 What are the reasons for medical leave?